Carbon vs. Aluminum Wheels: Pros andย Cons Compared!

 Shimano Ultegra front disc brake

-Additionally, if the carbon rims are poorly made, braking can heat up the tube, which expands and explodes during long descents and in a hot environment.
+Additionally, if the carbon rims are poorly made, braking can heat the tube, which can expand and explode during long descents and in a hot environment.
+However, these were edge cases, and this topic seems less relevant with disc brake wheels’ growing popularity.

 Stiffness